chrishdan/Drowsiness-Recognition/README.md

 # Drowsiness-Recognition

-School project in collaboration with Olav Adamsrød
+School project in collaboration with Olav Adamsrød (original working repository: https://github.com/olav-adamsroed/Drowsiness-Recognition)

 This project is a drowsiness recognition software which could be used to alert drivers when they are tired/drowsy.